The Trusted Traveller

 Leaving Punakaiki refreshed after a good night sleep, the road continues to follow the rugged coastline with stunning views of the ocean and surrounding rainforest covered mountains.

 It’s about 40 minutes before you’ll reach Greymouth, the largest town on the West Coast.
-There isn’t a lot see in Greymouth, but if you feel like a coffee you’ll find plenty of cafes in town.
+There isn’t a huge amount see in Greymouth, but if you feel like a coffee you’ll find plenty of cafes in town.
+There is also the Monteith’s Brewery where you could stop in for a quick one hour brewery tour.

 Another 30 minutes south is Hokitika, a former thriving gold mining town which is now known for its production of greenstone and interesting festivals throughout the year, including the Wild Food Festival which is usually held around March each year.